DigitalEpidemic/a-star-algorithm-unity/README.md

-# a-star-algorithm-unity
+# A* Algorithm (Unity)
-Creating the A* algorithm manually in Unity
+Creating the A* algorithm manually in Unity with visuals to show the path that was found.

+# Information to Know About the Algorithm
+## Assumptions/Making Everything Easier
+- Assume distance between two nodes is 1 unit.
+(Left, right, up and down)
+- Distance diagonally is ~1.4 units.
+(Pythagorean Theorem)
+- To avoid decimals, multiply by 10.
+(Distances are now 10 between nodes and 14 diagonally)

+## Variables
+- **gCost:** Distance from starting node.
+- **hCost (Heuristic):** Distance from end node.
+- **fCost:** gCost + hCost.

 # Pseudocode
 ```